Duckapple/monokai-vibrant/README.md

 * Italicized keywords and operators compliments "Operator Mono" or similar fonts (optional)
 * Customized for Markdown, JavaScript and CSS/Sass/Less/Etc

-Don't forget to review on the marketplace!
+Don't forget to review on the marketplace (though that version isn't mine, credit to original creators)!

 **Enjoy!**